adobe/edgly/README.md

 * Syncing between a local version controlled folder and a [Fastly VCL service](https://www.fastly.com/documentation/guides/vcl/)
 * Staging environments for validating changes on real Fastly infrastructure before deploying to production
 * Syncing with [Fiddles](https://fiddle.fastly.dev) to develop and test VCL snippets connected to version control
-* Source [file structure](#files) for convenient editing, reading and reviewing of VCL code and configuration
+* Source [file structure](#files) for convenient editing, reading, diffing and reviewing of VCL code and service config
 * Secret detection to prevent accidentally commiting credentials to version control
 * Variable replacement for secrets and other dynamic configuration using `${{VAR}}`
 * Automatic testing of services using HTTP test framework leveraging `*.http` files